Continuing Education Activity

 - Intermittent diarrhea and explosive stools

-- Abnormal neurological examination 1) Low tone, loss of cremasteric reflex, and decreased lower extremity reflexes.
+- Abnormal neurological examination such as low tone, loss of cremasteric reflex, and decreased lower extremity reflexes.

 - No response to treatment